 - Arapaoa Island

 An island adjacent to Tory Channel / Kura Te Au and Queen Charlotte Sound / Tōtaranui approximately 14 km northeast of Picton.
-Te Atiawa and Ngāti Tama note that this island is the location of traditions of Kupe but highly significant to Te Atiawa.
+Te Ātiawa and Ngāti Tama note that this island is the location of traditions of Kupe but highly significant to Te Ātiawa.
 Kupe finally dispatched whekenui with a massive Arapaoa (downwards blow) to its head.
-It is the spiritual home of Te Atiawa, with many Kaimoana sites, many papakaianga, fortified Pa sites, whaling sites, cultivation sites, waka landing, building waka, repairs.
+It is the spiritual home of Te Ātiawa, with many Kaimoana sites, many papakaianga, fortified Pa sites, whaling sites, cultivation sites and sites for waka landing, building and repairs.
 Arapawa is a spelling error.
 Ngāti Kuia Tribunal evidence notes that Ara means ‘to rise’ and ‘paoa’ is to strike with a weapon.
 The Island was named after Kupe’s rising stroke which killed the octopus Te Wheke o Muturangi.
 It features in waiata and stories of the iwi.

 - Greville Harbour / Wharariki

 A harbour on Rangitoto ki te Tonga / D’Urville Island extending generally northwest from Wharairiki Bay to between Ragged Point and Two Bay Point.
-Historical name of cultural association.
-Wharariki being the name of a particular type of red flax, with minimal fibre, which is an important taonga to Ngāti Koata people.
+A historical name of cultural association, Wharariki being the name of a particular type of red flax, with minimal fibre, which is an important taonga to Ngāti Koata people.